 It was difficult to discern whether or not she was just being rebellious because when we went out to church, co-op or other group settings she behaved well.
 She told me that she had to work very hard to hold it all in just to appear normal and when we returned home she would let it all out.
 I tried to pay attention and began to notice her struggle when others may not have.

 As time went on she refused to do her school work, refused to clean her room and refused to comply with even the smallest thing I asked of her.
 She would always reply with the phrase “I can’t”.
 Eventually, she would “get stuck” and couldn’t move until someone in the house said the magic word which also changed with time.

 I knew something wasn’t right and her behavior became exhausting for her and me.
-We made many trips to our pediatrician who did a thorough physical evaluation and ran a small amount of blood work but she didn’t feel anything else should be pursued and she sent me home with a list of books to read about how I could better parent my child.
+We made many trips to our pediatrician who, each time, did a thorough physical evaluation.
+Initially, she ran a small amount of blood work but she didn’t feel anything else should be pursued and she sent me home with a list of books to read about how I could better parent, my child.